bytemomo/nautilus/README.md

 dial, close, kind, stack and underlying.
 The main methods is the underlying one that returns the underlying layer-specific interface for performing I/O actions.
 With this abstraction kraken and siren are developed.
-This gives the advantage of now bothering with transport specific logic and use them as black boxes.
+This gives the advantage of not bothering with transport specific logic and use them as black boxes.

 ```go
 // Conduit is the core abstraction in Trident, representing a connection or socket